What Is a Baptism Certificate?

 5. Finalize the Baptism Certificate

-After finishing the baptism certificate, review the content for any unnecessary information and errors.
+After finishing the custom certificate, review the content for any unnecessary information and errors.
 Make sure that the contents, especially the name and date, are correct.
 Afterward, save the document and, finally, print!